aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 1. `Clause 1` is evaluated on `AccessControl` property of the first S3 bucket in `%s3_buckets`.
 1. `Clause 2` is evaluated after evaluation of `Clause 1` for that same S3 bucket.
 1. `Clause 2` is evaluated on `LoggingConfiguration` property of that same S3 bucket.
-1. Steps 2 to 4 are executed in that order for the remaining S3 buckets in `%s3_buckets` one after the other until there are no more S3 buckets in `%s3_buckets`.
+1. Steps 2 through 4 are executed in that order for the remaining S3 buckets in `%s3_buckets` one after the other until there are no more S3 buckets in `%s3_buckets`.

 ### Example 1 vs Example 2